MahanVeisi8/RL_practices/Cartpole/Boltzmann/README.md

 [![Dependencies Status](https://img.shields.io/badge/dependencies-up%20to%20date-brightgreen)]()

 ## Introduction 🚀
 This repository provides an implementation of Boltzmann exploration within Deep Q-Networks (DQN) for the Cart Pole problem.
 Boltzmann exploration, unlike the epsilon-greedy method, offers a probabilistic approach to action selection.
-It utilizes the "temperature" parameter to adjust the probability of selecting actions based on their Q-values, aiming for a more effective exploration-exploitation balance.
+It utilizes the **`temperature`** parameter to adjust the probability of selecting actions based on their Q-values, aiming for a more effective exploration-exploitation balance.

 ## Table of Contents
 - [Setup](#setup)